trinanjan12/spinal_chord_segmentation/readme.md

 - Dataset used is https://data.mendeley.com/datasets/zbf6b4pttk/2
 - Total number of spinal axial MRI images are 1545
-- The images annotations are shown below
+- The image annotations are shown below
 - 1) Intervertebral Disc (IVD) --> labeled with red color in the image shown below
 - 2) Posterior Element (PE) --> labeled with green color in the image shown below
 - 3) Thecal Sac (TS) and --> labeled with blue color in the image shown below